 This demonstration is always a hit.
 Immediately hands shoot up and more students ask to try.

-I wonder aloud, “How many students we can add and still have a closed circuit?”
+“How many students we can add and still have a closed circuit?”
 I call up small groups of students and ask them to join hands as we create a larger closed circuit.
-I continue to invite students to join the circle until the whole class has joined in.
-I have even invited other classes to see how many people can be in our circuit.
+More students are invited to join the circle until the whole class has joined in.
+In fact, we’ve even invited other classes to see how many people can be in our circuit.
 How many students can you include in your closed circuit?

 This is a great time to talk about what is happening and introduce the terms conductors and insulators.
 The human body is a conductor of electricity because our bodies are 70% water and our body cells contain various ions like sodium, potassium, and chloride—all of which are able to conduct electricity.
 Our exploration continues as students investigate other conductors and insulators.

 Near the conclusion of our electricity and magnetism unit, I show my students some infomercials.
 We talk about the purpose of infomercials and students share what they think makes them effective.
-I then ask students to think about a real-world problem that they could solve with electricity or magnetism.
+Students are asked to think about a real-world problem that they could solve with electricity or magnetism.
 I tell them that they are going to create a prototype and then “sell it” in their own infomercial!